tbensky/ProjectClock/readme.md

 * This escapement has been written up [here](https://github.com/tbensky/ProjectClock/blob/main/Paper/BHJ_June2019.pdf).

+* [This video](https://www.youtube.com/watch?v=B8Y146v8HxE) and the series that follows is simply incredible.

 # Other's builds

 If you build this escapement, send a pull request in this document, with a link to a Youtube video of your escapement.
 We'd love to see it and share it!